lennartvoelz/youtube_to_spotify/README.md

 -time

-Make sure to edit app.py: replace the placeholders with your API keys to YouTube and Spotify Then you can parse a YouTube URL to a playlist containing your songs.
+Make sure to edit app.py: replace the placeholders with your API keys to YouTube and Spotify Then you can parse a YouTube URL to a playlist containing your songs

+When you are running a new session, take a look at the console and click the link to verify with Spotify - hit the "Convert" button again